 The development involves cooperation between the project manager, designer, software engineers, and the client.
 The project manager connects all other participants and handles communication between them.
 Thus, the work process is smooth, and you get the best results.

-At Codica, we use an agile approach for custom software product development and project management.
+At Codica, we use an agile approach for custom software product development services and project management.
 Moving in iterations, our team checks with the client if the development goes as intended by implementation, timeline, and cost.
 If the changes are necessary, the team includes them in the shortest possible time.

 Related reading: How to Build a Marketplace Website MVP and Not Fail